jbevarts/devdocs/README.md

 # DevDocs AI - Intelligent Documentation Assistant

-A full-stack AI application for intelligent code documentation and assistance, built with FastAPI, Next.js, and Claude 3.5 Sonnet.
+A full-stack AI application for intelligent code documentation and assistance, built with FastAPI, Next.js, and Claude Sonnet 4.5.

+## Architecture

+The frontend routes all requests through the FastAPI backend, which handles conversation management, context summarization, and language-specific prompts.
+The Vercel AI SDK v6 serves as a streaming format adapter, while all business logic and AI orchestration lives in the backend for better security, scalability, and maintainability.

 ## Tech Stack